Numbers (A Boogie wit da Hoodie song)

 "Numbers" is a song by American rapper A Boogie wit da Hoodie featuring fellow American rappers Roddy Ricch & Gunna and American producer London on da Track.
-The song was released on March 31, 2020 as the fifth single from the album Artist 2.0.
+The song was released on March 31, 2020 as the fourth single from the album Artist 2.0.
 This also serves as the rappers' second collaboration with one another individually.
-A Boogie wit da Hoodie and Gunna both appeared on Ricch's debut studio album, Please Excuse Me for Being Antisocial on the songs "Tip Toe" and "Start wit Me" respectively.
+A Boogie wit da Hoodie and Gunna both appeared on Ricch's debut studio album, Please Excuse Me for Being Antisocial on the singles "Tip Toe" and "Start wit Me" respectively.
 A Boogie wit da Hoodie and Gunna also appeared alongside Dremo on Davido's song "Big Picture" on his second studio album, A Good Time.

 The song became A Boogie's highest charting song, debuting and peaking at number 23 on the Billboard Hot 100.
 The song also debuted at number five on the Rolling Stone 100.

 Background

 The song was originally an album track, released alongside the album on February 14, 2020.
 The song was later sent to US rhythmic contemporary radio on March 31, 2020 as the fifth single of the album.